-Your Itemized Deduction
+Your Itemized Deductions

-You may itemize deductions on your Arizona return even if you do not itemize deductions on your federal return.
+You may itemize deductions on your Arizona return even if you take a standard deduction on your federal return.

 The itemized deductions allowed for Arizona purposes are those itemized deductions that are allowable under the IRC.

 As an Arizona nonresident, you must prorate these deductions by the income ratio which your Arizona gross income is of your federal adjusted gross income.